Excess cash placement: How to increase returns and minimize risks

 Monitor ongoing investments

-Agicap gives you visibility over your current and forecast cash position, while adjusting it by the amount of your investments if you wish to consider them as liquid assets
+Agicap gives you visibility over your current and forecasted cash position, while adjusting it by the amount of your investments if you wish to consider them as liquid assets.

 Frequently asked questions

-What is cash excess / cash surplus ?collapse
+What is cash excess / cash surplus ?

 Cash excess or cash surplus refers to the amount of money a company has that exceeds its immediate operational and investment needs.
 This surplus arises when an organization's cash inflows surpass its outflows, resulting in additional liquidity that isn't required for day-to-day business activities.
 Managing this surplus efficiently is crucial for maximizing a company's financial performance and can offer opportunities for investment, debt reduction, or business expansion.